Exodus (musician): Music career

 After meeting Pastor Kayanja in 2002, in 2004 he became a leader and singer in the church choir.
 It is the same year that Isaac Rucibigango (Rucci) recruited Exodus and two others, Bahati Nsereko and Kenneth Tusubira, to form the Sauti band that toured the Great Lakes region.

 He toured Tanzania, Rwanda and Kenya.
 While in Kenya in 2007, he left Sauti.
 In 2008, he released his first song Ganjaman.
 The song later became very big and it took over Uganda and beyond.
 He followed that single with Addicted, I am Walking and his biggest hit yet, Igwe.
 He is now working on his first 12-track album.
 With only four songs under his belt, Exodus has been nominated for, and won more awards than many musicians who have been in the field much longer.

 In 2009, he was nominated for an MTV Africa Music Awards and won four Buzz teen awards.
 He has also won the Groove awards based in Nairobi, Pearl of Africa Music Awards; won two Olive gospel awards and was nominated in the All Africa Gospel Music awards in London as one of Africa's best gospel artistes.

 Charity

-Exodus works as the Artistic Director and Peace Ambassador of the Irene Gleeson Foundation (IGF) based in Northern Uganda.
+Exodus worked as the Artistic Director and Peace Ambassador of the Irene Gleeson Foundation (IGF) based in Northern Uganda.
 IGF is a charitable organisation taking care of more than 10,000 ex-child soldiers.
 On 19 August 2012, Exodus held a concert in Kampala, Uganda, in the Victoria hall of Serena Hotel to raise money to support the children of IGF.
 Exodus performed with featuring artists such as Isaiah Katumwa, Maurice Kirya, Isaac Rucci, G Way, Hum Kay and Tabu Flo.
 All the proceeds went to the Foundation.